cybersecurity-lab/smqtt/README.md

 ## Simple test

-This implementation can be easily tested also by launching the test.SMqttTest program that runs a Key Server and n SMQTT clients.
+This implementation can be easily tested by launching the test.SMqttTest program on a JVM for Java 10 (or greater).
+The program runs a Key Server and n SMQTT clients.
 One of the three GKD methods can be selected (default is 2=update).
 By default it expects a standard MQTT broker locally running at 127.0.0.1:1883, however the broker address can be explcitely configured using the ‘-b’ option.

 To run the test, open a terminal and execute the following command: